roshni-patel/IntroToGIT/README.md

 ## Steps

+1. Open a browser and go to https://github.com/giild/IntroToGIT/
+2. Fork the project and copy the URL
-1. Start VSCode
+3. Start VSCode
-2. Select source control on the left menu
+4. Select source control on the left menu
-3. Clone the repository
+5. Clone the repository with your URL
-4. Create a new branch
+6. Create a new branch
-5. Add a text file
+7. Add a text file
-6. Edit the text file and save it
+8. Edit the text file and save it
-7. Commit the change
+9. Commit the change
-8. Push your branch to github
+10. Push your branch to github

 ## How to contribute